mjyc/mjyc.github.io/_devnotes/2023-06-25-bazelifying.md

 tags: ["#devnotes"]
 ---

+Large language models (LLMs) are causing stir in dev community.
+This project investigates my burning question: _"Can I--a roboticist--leveage an LLM to significantly reduce my development time?_

 ## Goals

 - Dramatically reduce the amount of work required to migrate a ROS project to use Bazel.